primatejs/primate/docs/modules/session.md

 Default [in-memory session manager][inMemorySessionManager]

 The session manager.
-This is a function that is given an id identifying a session and returns a session object to be set on `request`.
+When called, it returns a function that is given an id identifying a session and returns a session object to be set on `request`.
 The return object must contain a `id` property.
 If the given id and the returned `session.id` differ, a `Set-Cookie` header is added to the response.

 Unless set, a default in-memory manager will be used, such that sessions do not survive an app restart.

+### implicit

+Default `false`

+Whether sessions should be automatically created, without explicitly calling `request.session.create()`.

 ## Security